|

 Acupuncture is the gentle

-fine needles into specific points on the body.
+insertion of very fine needles into specific points on the body.
 This process

 stimulates movement of energy within the body, allowing natural healing to take